ms-club-sliit/msclubwesite-v2/documentation/DEV_README.md

 | :page_facing_up: index.html | Root html file of the application |
 | :page_facing_up: favicon.ico | MS Club logo icon for browser tab image |
 | :file_folder: assets | Contains all the static images and icons for the application |
-> When you want to add images to the application, please add those imagest to the `/assets/` :file_folder:.
-To import the images, please use following format.
+> When you want to add images to the application, please add those images to the `/assets/` :file_folder:.
+To import the images, please use the following format.
 Do not import images as file into the React components.

 E.g.: Import MS Club logo to the image tag. \
 `<img src="/assets/ms-club-logo.png" alt="logo" />`

 ### :open_file_folder: `src`
-This folder contain all the React components and pages that are renderd to the browser.
+This folder contains all the React components and pages that are rendered to the browser.
 The `src` :open_file_folder: include, \
 | File/Folder Name | Description |
 | ---------------- | ----------- |
 | :file_folder: **api** | Implement all the API calling in this folder |